-Debt and credit are two weights on opposite sides of a scale.
+Debtors and creditors are joined at the hip.
+Debit and credit are two weights on opposite sides of a scale.
 They’re always in balance.
-The debtor and creditor are joined at the hip.
-One gains: the other loses.

 Our sense of fairness is ingrained in our cells.
-This attribute is shared by primates.
-Their communities, like ours, are hierarchical and cooperative.
-Atwood cites a study where when one monkey gets a prized grape, the others don’t.
+Primate communities, like ours, are hierarchical and cooperative.
+Atwood cites a study where when one monkey gets a prized grape; the others don’t.
 Pandemonium ensues.
 The monkeys throw stones at the grape recipient.
 Atwood imagines them as trades’ union workers carrying a sign: Management Grape Dispensing Unfair.

-Her wit and wisdom illuminate this delightfully meandering story.
-For story it is.
+Her wit and wisdom illuminate this delightful and meandering story.
 We visit ancient Egyptian culture.
 These people were early spiritual accountants.
-After death the soul is weighed against the feather.
+After death, the soul is weighed against the feather.
 Debt and credit must balance the scales.
 Debts must be paid.
 And for those who have transgressed, rather nasty things are in store.

-Christianity, she says, rests upon spiritual debts and what must be done to repay them.
-Human sacrifice figures largely throughout human existence.
-In biblical times, the first-born was seen as belonging to God, and that is why Abraham shows no surprise on being asked to kill his only son.
+Christianity, says Atwood, rests upon spiritual debt and repayment.
+Throughout human existence, human sacrifice has been a prominent feature.
+In biblical times, the firstborn was seen as belonging to God, so Abraham shows no surprise in being asked to kill his only son.

 This is a scrupulously researched book.
 The Antinomian Heresy is where some people identify themselves as “elect.”
 Normal moral conduct does not apply.
-According to Atwood, George Bush and Tony Blair saw themselves as outside normal moral behavior.
+The rich can pay to have their sins expunged.

-We visit plague-ridden Europe and learn how this disease was instrumental in destroying the feudal system.
+We visit plague-ridden Europe.
+Disease helped destroy the feudal system.
+There is a lesson here for us today.
 Populations have been kept in balance by war, famine, and disease.
 When the population dwindles, labor becomes more valued: wages rise.
 People eat better and have more surviving children.
 The survivors multiply and drive down the price of labor beyond the level of sustainability.
-Famine again culls the population and the cycle starts over.
+Famine again culls the population, and the cycle starts over.
 Life comes into balance.

 This book is a glowing example of how to write with humor about a serious subject.